Five Time Wasters for Reliability Engineers to Avoid

 There’s no sense in reinventing the wheel.
 Such indicators should be clear, be concise and make sense for where you and your facility are on your reliability journey.

-For reference, SMRP has compiled the fifth edition of SMRP Best Practices, an eBook that is available for a fee and free for SMRP members.
+For reference, SMRP has compiled the sixth edition of SMRP Best Practices, an eBook that is available for a fee and free for SMRP members.

 Whether or not you know it, all of us are on a reliability journey.
 Just as there’s no job that goes unplanned — even an unplanned job gets planned haphazardly during the execution process — we and the organizations we support make decisions everyday that affect how smoothly the trip goes.
 Proper alignment and planning helps avoid the first three time wasters.
 Proper execution circumvents the fourth time waster.
 And proper control mitigates the final time waster.
 Comparison to industry-accepted standards shows us how far we’ve come and how much further there is to go.